Handling Missing Values in Data Streams

 Learn how to create a custom sliding window with the stateful map operator to impute values using numpy

-Bytewax is based around the concepts of a dataflow.
-A dataflow is made up of a sequence of operators that interact with data that is “flowing” through.
-For more information, please check out the documentation.
+Bytewax is based around the concept of a dataflow.
+A dataflow is made up of a sequence of operators that interact with data that is “flowing” through it.

 Custom Window Using Stateful Map